nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Selecting a task: `select_task`

-> Selects the specified task and displays the contacts assigned to the task.
+> Displays the selected task in the main panel and displays the contacts assigned to the task in the sidebar.

 **Format:** `select_task TASK_INDEX`